ST1LLY/dc-sonar-workers-layer/README.md

 # DC Sonar Workers Layer

-It's the part of the [dc-sonar](https://github.com/ST1LLY/dc-sonar) project
+It is part of the [dc-sonar](https://github.com/ST1LLY/dc-sonar) project.

 ## Deploy for development